sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 ## What's Not Included

 - Airfare
-- Optional excursions - Such as the Adventure Tour (zip lining, water rafting, mud baths/hot spring and horseback riding), Catamaran tour, surf lessons, cacao farm tour, poolside boudoir with the one and only Renaissance Room Katie Karlberg.
+- Optional excursions - Such as the Adventure Tour (zip lining, water rafting, mud baths/hot spring and horseback riding), Catamaran tour, surf lessons, cacao farm tour, poolside boudoir with the one and only [Katie Karlberg](https://www.renaissanceroomboudoir.com/).
 - Optional massage and other healing services that you can book once you arrive
 - Community Sunset Dinner